Skip to Main Content

 What is data extraction?

-"For ease of reference and tracking, it is suggested that reviewers keep careful records to identify each study.
-As reviewers chart each study, it may become apparent that additional unforeseen data can be usefully charted.
-Charting the results can therefore be an iterative process whereby the charting table is continually updated."
+'For ease of reference and tracking, it is suggested that reviewers keep careful records to identify each source.
+As reviewers chart each source, it may become apparent that additional unforeseen data can be usefully charted.
+Charting the results can therefore be an iterative process whereby the charting table is continually updated.' - JBI Manual for Evidence Synthesis, Chapter 11: Scoping reviews, 11.2.7 Data extraction

-• The information that you extract from the studies included in your scoping review will depend on the purpose of your review and your question.
+• The information that you extract from the evidence sources included in your scoping review will depend on the purpose of your review and your question.

-• Assessment of eligibility of studies, and extraction of data from study reports, should be done by at least two people, independently.
+• Assessment of eligibility of studies, and extraction of data from sources, should be done by at least two people, independently.

 • Data may be reported in diverse formats.